yodebu/jekyll-now/_posts/2015-6-9-mombday.md

 published: true
 ---

-is a beating heart the only requisite for considering a man alive? even a broken heart beats, but the man isn't alive any more. he is just another dead man walking
+Is a Beating Heart, the only requisite for considering a man alive? <br>
+Even a broken heart beats, but the man isn't alive any more. <br>
+He is just another DEAD MAN walking... <br> <br>